Greater-Wellington-Regional-Council/Environmental-Outcomes-Platform/docs-site/src/markdown-pages/design/technical-design.md

 ## Principals

-The overall design of EOP while in the early stages has a number of principals that are driving some of the choices made.
-In particular, the choices are to support the evolution of the platform over time deliver value early
+These are the principles that drive the design and development of EOP.

-- **Reuse** - EOP will initially focus on allowing councils to reuse the data that is in their existing systems.
-Bringing the data together to allow for analysis that is currently too time-consuming to perform
+- **Leverage existing data** - Enable councils to reuse existing data and integrate this in ways that produce outcomes that are currently difficult.

-- **Evolutionary** - EOP will be built to evolve over time.
-This means that decisions made now will try not to limit the ability to change and grow the platform in the future.
-This includes any designs here are a guide to what we think EOP will need but may change as they are actually implemented.

-- **Real time** - EOP will be built to allow for use in semi-real time use cases.
-This means accepting and processing data as soon as it arrives for delivery to consumers.
-This capability will require councils to be sending data this way as well.
-But we don't want to choose a batch focused solution and then not be able to do realtime.

-- **Loosely coupled** - To enable EOP to change and expand in the future decisions now that promote loose coupling between components.
-An example of trying to reduce coupling is the use of Kafka as the integration hub.
-This allows for the components to be changed out without affecting the other components.

-- **Scalable** - EOP is going to start small and grow ... so we need tech that supports that.
-To enable EOP to grow to support the needs of the region.
-This means that the solution needs to be able to scale up and down as needed.
-This includes the ability to scale up and down the number of regions that are supported by EOP.
+- **Design and delivery iteratively** - Plan for the future, but start small and iterate, ensuring value and outcomes are delivered early.

+- **Support real-time and batch** - Design to support real-time and batch processing.
+Use the data and outcomes to drive which is required, rather than technical choices and constraints.

+- **Plan for scale** - Anticpate and design for the scale required to support the needs of multiple councils.

-- **Extensible** - To enable EOP to be able to integrate with other systems and services.
-This includes the ability to integrate with other systems of record and other systems that provide services that EOP can use.
+- **Designed for integration** - Enable EOP to integrate well with other system including systems of record and services that EOP can add value to.

 ## Structure